-Section 11 Residential Life
+Section 11 Residential Community Living

-Villanova Hall • Cascia Hall • University Inn
+Villanova Hall • Cascia Hall • University Inn • Sullivan Hall • New Hall

-St. Thomas University Office of Residential Life provides the opportunity for community living based upon the Catholic philosophy of mutual respect for the rights of each individual.
-Our residence hall arrangements encourage autonomy, the development of interpersonal relationships, along with the convenience of residing on campus.
+St. Thomas University Office of Residential Community Living provides the opportunity for community living based upon the Catholic philosophy of mutual respect for the rights of each individual.
+Our residence hall arrangements encourage autonomy and the development of interpersonal relationships.

-11.1 Introduction
+11.1.1 Introduction

-Residence Life at St. Thomas University is a functional unit within the Office of Student Affairs.
+Residence Community Living at St. Thomas University is a department within the Office of Student Affairs.
 This addendum to the University Community Standards specifically addresses expectations of students within the residential living-learning community.
 The policies outlined in this section apply to any individual in the Residence Halls whether they are a resident or guest.
 All policies outlined in the University Community Standards supersede any policies outlined here.

-11.2 University Community Standards
+11.1.2 University Community Standards

 Students are expected to conduct their behavior in the classroom, outside the classroom, and online in a manner that reflects the Community Commitments described in the STU Community Standards.
 The Standards identify five community commitments - individual worth, integrity, critical thinking, self-control, and community responsibility.
 The students of our community are expected to uphold and portray these characteristics in all aspects of their life while enrolled at St. Thomas University.
-As a student at STU, you are expected to understand and know the policies and procedures as outlined in the University Community Standards, Sexual Misconduct Policy and the Catalog.
+As a student at STU, you are expected to understand and know the policies and procedures as outlined in the University Community Standards, Sexual Misconduct Policy (Title IX) and the Catalog.

-11.3 Residential Hall Policies, Rights, and Responsibilities
+11.1.3 Residential Hall Policies, Rights, and Responsibilities